rohanshah611/e-commerce_analytics_datawarehouse/README.md

 Architecture:
   Data Lake on S3:

-    Bronze Layer: Raw data is ingested into the Bronze bucket.
+  1)Bronze Layer: Raw data is ingested into the Bronze bucket.
-    Silver Layer: Data is cleaned, transformed, and stored in the Silver bucket.
+  2)Silver Layer: Data is cleaned, transformed, and stored in the Silver bucket.
-    Gold Layer: Analytics-ready data is stored in the Gold bucket.
+  3)Gold Layer: Analytics-ready data is stored in the Gold bucket.

   ETL Pipelines Using Glue:

-    Extract raw data from the S3 Bronze layer.
+  1)Extract raw data from the S3 Bronze layer.
-    Transform and clean data, then load it into the S3 Silver layer.
+  2)Transform and clean data, then load it into the S3 Silver layer.
-    Further refine and process data, loading the final analytics-ready data into the S3 Gold layer.
+  3)Further refine and process data, loading the final analytics-ready data into the S3 Gold layer.

 Data Warehouse Using Redshift: